rahulkarda/bionic-reader/README.md

 ## Credit

-Bionify is a published fork of [fastread](https://github.com/ahrm/chrome-fastread).
+Bionic Reader is a modified fork of Bionify.